Six 17th-century canal palaces united into one palace, on the golden Herengracht.

 On-site parking

-Wi-Fi available everywhere
+Wi-Fi available throughout

 Private parking